The Healthy Relationships Project ®

-The Healthy Relationships Project is comprised of 4 school-based programs with These components: student lessons; parent Events; Parent Newsletters; and educator, staff, & administrator training.
+The School-based component of the Healthy Relationships Project ® is comprised of 4 developmentally appropriate programs with These components: student lessons; parent Events; Parent Newsletters; and educator, staff, & administrator training.

 Erin’s Law in Alabama, Connecticut, Delaware, Illinois, Georgia, Louisiana, Mississippi, Minnesota, New York, New Jersey, Oregon, Oklahoma, Rhode Island, Tennessee, and Washington